By Hanatu Kabbah

 The proviso to Section (40)(4) of the 1991 Constitution which outlines the responsibilities of the President stipulates that where any treaty or agreement execution by the President relates to the legislative competence of Parliament or which in any way alters the laws of Sierra Leone such shall be subject to ratification by Parliament.

 Notably, Sierra Leone has ratified International treaties including those relating to the Law of Armed Conflict (the Geneva Conventions), Conventions relating to Employment and Forced Labour, Education, Rights of the Child, and Freedom of Association.
 The government of Sierra Leone in 2006 submitted a report in compliance with its obligations under Article 18 of the Convention on the Elimination of Discrimination against Women (CEDAW).
 This was the first Report submitted since the signing and ratification of the CEDAW in 1988.
 In 2000, Sierra Leone acceded to the Optional Protocol to the Convention.
-The report was a combined one covering the initial, second through fifth reports .
+The report was a combined one covering the initial, second through fifth reports.
 The Geneva Conventions Act 2012 has also been passed.
-This seeks to give effect to the Geneva Conventions done at Geneva on 12 th August 1949 and to the Protocols additional to those conventions done at Geneva on 8 th June 1977.
+This seeks to give effect to the Geneva Conventions done at Geneva on 12th August 1949 and to the Protocols additional to those conventions done at Geneva on 8th June 1977.
 This can be accessed at the Sierra Leone Web website.
-Sierra Leone has also signed quite a number of International treaties that are not ratified.
-Examples include Protocol to the African Charter on Human and Peoples Rights on the Rights of Women in Africa, the Charter establishing the African Court on Human and Peoples Rights.
+Sierra Leone has also signed quite several International treaties that are not ratified.
+This includes the Charter establishing the African Court on Human and Peoples Rights.
+However, the Protocol to the African Charter on Human and Peoples Rights on the Rights of Women in Africa (The Maputo Protocol) was ratified in 2015.
 For more information on this issue please see the Human Rights Library of the University of Minnesota.

 In Sierra Leone, law reporting started when a division of the Law Officers Department was charged with the responsibility of developing law reports.
 Sierra Leone law reports were introduced in 1961.
 Three volumes were published: 1961, 1962 and 1963.
 In West Africa, there were the West Africa Law Reports, which had been going on even before the advisory committee was formed, and these West African Law Reports were published from rulings emanating from the West African Court of Appeal.
 In the case of Sierra Leone, it also had its own series from its inception, 1920-1929.
 The work of such reports was carried out through research facilities made available by the Bodleian Law Library of Oxford and carried on until 1973.